bookofproofs/bookofproofs.github.io/_sources/history/18th-century/davies-griffith.md

 * Charles Babbage was about to publish a book entitled A Comparative View of the Various Institutions for the Assurance of Lives and, in early 1825, Davies learnt about this.
 * In fact Babbage's book was not published until 1826 while, in 1825, Davies published Tables of Life Continencies.
 * Davies was now acknowledged to be a leading actuary and was asked to report on many funds.
-* Davies' wife Mary died in 1836 when their daughter Sarah was sixteen years old.
-* Davies' mother died in 1837 and, although he had always intended to return to work in Wales, he now decided that he would continue to work in England for the rest of his career.
 * Griffith and Mary had one son, also named Griffith Davies (1841-1927), who went on to work for the Alliance Office.
-* By this time Davies was very well off which was fortunate since as well as his new wife he was supporting her sons, his father and his first mother-in-law.
 * We see from this quote that Davies' health was poor in 1848.
-* In 1854 Davies' father Owen died, aged 93, and later that year, on 5 December, Davies had a stroke.
 * Davies was deeply religious and for many years had attended a chapel in Jewin Street for Welsh Calvinistic Methodists, a body of Dissenters, where the services were conducted in Welsh.
 * In the last few years of his life Davies had only left his house to either attend Jewin Chapel or his office.